tjbalzer/clab-aoscx-labs/03_layer_3_routing/07_deploying_ospfv2_areas/README.md

 SwitchC# configure terminal
 SwitchC(config)#
 ```
-Copy/Paste the configuration to Switch B:
+Copy/Paste the configuration to switch B:
 ```
 interface 1/1/3
   no shutdown
 ```
-On Switch C remove the stub area configuration from ```router ospf 1``` config context and add the NSSA configuration:
+On switch C remove the stub area configuration from ```router ospf 1``` config context and add the NSSA configuration:
 ```
 router ospf 1
   no area 0.0.0.1 stub